Enhanced premelting at the ice-rubber interface using all-atom molecular dynamics simulation: Materials and Methods

 where $\langle \cdot \rangle$ means the ensemble average, and $\bm{r}(t)$ is the position of the oxygen atom.
-In this calculation, we counted molecules that stayed in the combined region of layers 1 and 2 during the measurement time, $\Delta$.
-The diffusion coefficient, $D$, was computed from the sloop of MSD in the nearly linear region (after lag time 100~ps),
+In this calculation, we counted molecules that remained within the specified region for the measurement time, $\Delta$: (1) Layer 1 and (2) the combined region of Layers 1 and 2.
+A comparison of these definitions is shown in the Results section.
+The parallel diffusion coefficient~\cite{kling2018structure, louden2018ice, baran2022ice}, $D$, was computed from the \textcolor{black}{slope} of MSD in the nearly linear region (after lag time 100~ps),